awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 Once Amazon RDS provisions your DB instance, you can use any standard MariaDB client application or utility to connect to the instance\.
 In the connection string, you specify the DNS address from the DB instance endpoint as the host parameter, and specify the port number from the DB instance endpoint as the port parameter\.

 You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to list the details of an Amazon RDS DB instance, including its endpoint\.

+To find the endpoint for a MariaDB instance in the AWS Management Console:

+1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.

+1. Choose the MariaDB instance and choose **See details** from **Instance actions** to display the details for the DB instance\.

+1. Scroll to the **Connect** section and copy the endpoint\.
+Also, note the port number\.
+You need both the endpoint and the port number to connect to the DB instance\.
+![\[Connect to a MariaDB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MariaDBConnect1.png)

-If an endpoint value is `myinstance.123456789012.us-east-1.rds.amazonaws.com:3306`, then you specify the following values in a MariaDB connection string:
+If an endpoint value is `mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com:3306`, then you specify the following values in a MariaDB connection string:

-+ For host or host name, specify `myinstance.123456789012.us-east-1.rds.amazonaws.com`
++ For host or host name, specify `mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com`

 + For port, specify `3306`